What's the first thing to check if I am having trouble receiving WAMU's signal?

 How do I mount an outdoor antenna?

 If you install an attic or outdoor antenna, be sure to follow good engineering practices by twisting the twin-lead (flat) cable and mounting on stand-offs or better yet, using coax (round) cable.
 Remember to always ground the antenna and the lead-in cable.
 Always use "splitters" or "couplers" for multi-set installations or joining several antennae to one lead-in cable.
-These practices insure the rejection of unwanted and interfering signals being picked up by the cable (or sometimes retransmitted by YOUR antenna to the neighborhood) and afford protection against lightning.
-Books on proper antenna and lead-in installation can be found in many libraries or at Radio Shack.
+These practices ensure the rejection of unwanted and interfering signals being picked up by the cable (or sometimes retransmitted by YOUR antenna to the neighborhood) and afford protection against lightning.

 What if I already have a good antenna installation?

-There can be a number of causes of interference.
+Several things can cause interference.
 Interference in receiving the desired station is often caused through overloading of the radio's first amplifier by a different but nearby station.
 If you know that you are in an area where a radio or television transmitter is located, this may be your problem.
-There are several cures for this problem.
+There are several solutions for this problem.
 If the signal of the desired station is more than sufficient, then reducing the level of all signals into the radio, receiver, or tuner will help.
 On radios with telescopic antennas, you can make the antenna smaller by pushing the sections together.
 On clock radios, wrap up the power cord as short as possible.
 With stereo receivers and tuners you will need to install a "pad" between the antenna lead-in and the input connection to the set.
 Radio Shack makes fixed 6 dB pads for coax (round) cable .
 They also make an adjustable inline attenuator for coax connections that allows you to reduce the signal until the interference disappears.
 These pads and the attenuator can be adapted for 300 Ohm (flat) twin lead cable.

 If the desired signal is weak (you're a long distance from the station) the best solution is to reduce the signal of the station causing the interference.
 This is done with a filter and is most easily accomplished on a tuner or receiver with external antenna connections.
 The cheapest filter is a quarter-wave open stub which you can make at home.
 If your antenna lead-in is the flat twin lead, start by cutting a length 33 inches long.
 Bare the wires at one end and attach it to the set's antenna terminals along with the lead-in from the antenna.
 Now, with the set tuned to 88.5mHz, start snipping off a 1/4 of an inch of the cable at a time until WAMU's signal improves.
 Stop cutting when the signal sounds good to you.
 You are tuning the stub filter to the interfering station's frequency.
 If you know that the interfering frequency is above 100mHz, you can start with 29 inches of cable and save some time in cutting.